Supervisor Malia Cohen

 was elected in November 2010 to represent the residents of San Francisco’s 10th District, including the Bayview Hunters Point, Potrero Hill, Dogpatch, and Visitacion Valley neighborhoods.

-Supervisor Cohen serves as Chair of the Transportation Authority Finance Committee, Vice-Chair of the Government, Audit and Oversight Committee, member of the Rules Committee.
-She also serves as Vice Chair of the San Francisco Retirement System (SFRS) as a member of the Peninsula Corridor Joint Powers Board, the Association of Bay Area Governments Board (ABAG) and as a committee member of First 5 San Francisco.
+Supervisor Cohen serves as Chair of the Transportation Authority Finance Committee, member of the Land Use Committee.
+She also serves as Vice Chair of the San Francisco Retirement System (SFRS), member of the Peninsula Corridor Joint Powers Board and member of First 5 Commission of San Francisco.

-In 2011 Supervisor Cohen introduced the Pregnancy Information Disclosure and Protection Ordinance prohibiting limited services pregnancy centers from making false or misleading statements about their services.
+Since being elected Supervisor for San Francisco’s tenth district in 2010, Supervisor Malia Cohen has prioritized developing policies and legislation that keeps the residents of San Francisco’s Southeastern neighborhoods working, healthy and safe.
+Consistent with these principals in her first three years in office Supervisor Cohen sponsored the Pregnancy Information Disclosure and Protection Ordinance prohibiting limited services pregnancy centers from making false or misleading statements about their services.
 After passage, this measure was challenged in court and upheld in its entirety.
-In 2012 Supervisor Cohen co-sponsored legislation establishing parking restrictions for oversized vehicles as a response to widespread constituent complaints about long-term recreational vehicle (RV) parking and resulting safety and health problems, this law will take effect in March 2013.
-In January 2013 Supervisor Cohen introduced legislation requiring reporting on large ammunition sales and banning possession and sale of law enforcement and military ammunition.
+Supervisor Cohen championed legislation that increased penalties for illegal dumping and after seeing the financial and public safety impacts of metal theft, successfully passed first-of-its-kind legislation to strengthen permitting regulations and enforcement on our City’s junk dealers.
+Additionally, Supervisor Cohen co-sponsored legislation establishing parking restrictions for oversized vehicles as a response to widespread constituent complaints about long-term recreational vehicle (RV) parking and resulting safety and health problems.

 Supervisor Cohen came to the Board from Power Forward Consulting, a public affairs, media and policy consulting firm helping businesses and nonprofits create sound public policy.
 She is a former member of the Corporate Strategy and Communications team for the Federal Reserve Bank of San Francisco where she worked to supervise and regulate America’s banking institutions.